iman42/IF-Store/comic_store/README.md

 ```

 See details [here](https://spring.io/blog/2014/03/07/deploying-spring-boot-applications).
-- _"If you use the Maven build ... provided by the Spring Boot Initialzr, you’ll get a fat jar.
+>If you use the Maven build ... provided by the Spring Boot Initialzr, you’ll get a fat jar.
 This jar is handy because it includes all the other dependencies and things like your web server inside the archive.
-You can give anybody this one .jar and they can run your entire Spring application with no fuss: no build tool required, no setup, no web server configuration, etc: just `java -jar ...your.jar`."_
+You can give anybody this one .jar and they can run your entire Spring application with no fuss: no build tool required, no setup, no web server configuration, etc: just `java -jar ...your.jar`.

 ## Code Organization